JacobG03/voting-app/README.md

 # Time spent - *4 hours*

-# [] Allow author to decide whether voters will be anonymous or not.
+# [] Allow voters decide whether their vote will be public or hidden
+# [] Allow user to have a maximum of 3 polls at once.
+# [] Allow user to set how long the poll should exist
+# [] Block user from voting twice